 So, this song is simply about taking control of your own identity, writing your own narrative.
 I think the experience of misrepresentation is a common one for many.
 I feel privileged to live a life of confidence in speaking out and walking my own path… hopefully, this song in some way can empower others to feel a similar sense of courage.”

-Composed of vocalist Jem, bassist Aaron Siow, guitarist Josh Clayton and Dennis Vichidvongsa, and drummer Kane Vardon, Speed showcase a tough exterior, but amplify their sense of identity and community in everything they do.
+Composed of vocalist Jem, bassist Aaron, guitarist Josh and Dennis, and drummer Kane, Speed showcase a tough exterior, but amplify their sense of identity and community in everything they do.

 Drawing influence from old school acts like Biohazard and Merauder just as much as bands like Trapped Under Ice, the band are putting forth pit-ready music that make it surprising they’ve only been able to play a handful of shows since their formation.
 That won’t last for long though as they have more performances planned, including their first trip to North America with an appearance at Sound and Fury in Los Angeles, alongside labelmates Scowl, Zulu, and more.